 On the negative side, this type of marketing yields inconsistent results and can be expensive if the group requires fees.
 Plus, it does take up a bit of your time.

-- Make business connections
+- Generates business connections

-- Access to more ideas
+- Expands access to more ideas

-- Gain new clients
+- Gains new clients easily